briceashburn/weather-app/README.md

-# FastAPI Weather App
+# FastAPI Starter Template

-A modern FastAPI application starter template for a weather app with database connectivity, middleware, pretty-printed JSON responses, and a beautiful web interface.
+A clean, modern FastAPI starter template with database connectivity, middleware, pretty-printed JSON responses, and a beautiful web interface.

 ## Features

-- HTML home page with modern weather-themed UI
+- Clean HTML home page with modern UI
 - **Pretty-printed JSON responses by default** - All API responses are formatted with proper indentation for better readability
 - Comprehensive health check with database connectivity testing
 - Database connection pooling with PostgreSQL